-This article will break down prospecting basics so you can increase your sales and conversion rates.
+This article will break down sales prospecting basics so you can increase your sales and conversion rates.

 1. Use a quality data source